aleegeco/Distributed_Autonomous_Systems_Project/README.md

 ## Task 1: Distributed Classification via Neural Networks
 In this task our goal is to compute the backpropagation of a Neural Network to solve a basic classification problem, but in a Distributed framework where more than a NN concur to correctly identify the chosen digit.
 First, we have defined a single Neural Networks which is able to solve the task.
-Then, we moved forward introducing the distributed framework (by using communication graph) and solving it using the *distributed gradient tracking* to reach consensus among agents.
+Then, we moved forward introducing the distributed framework (by using a communication graph) and solving the task by using the *distributed gradient tracking* to reach consensus among agents.
+The executable *single_neural_network.py* contains the single NN, whereas *distributed_neural_network.py* implements the distributed gradient tracking simulating N different neural networks trying to reach consensus.
 The obtained results are visible in the *Images* folder.

 ## Task 2: Formation Control by Bearing Based Maneuvering
+The second part of the project, deals with a formation control of an arbitrary number of agents.
+First, we have to define the shape that the agents should maintain, then we have to compute appropriate control actions to make it possible.
+This kind of problem distinguish between two type of agents: leaders and followers.
+Leaders motion are always pre-determined, instead followers implement time-varying control actions to follow the leaders and maintain the formation.

+# Run Task 2
+In order to run this part of the code, it is necessary to have installed *ROS2-foxy* on your computer.
+'''
+source /opt/ros/foxy/setup.bash
+'''

 ## Students